Short iron condor spread

 Maximum risk

 The maximum risk is equal to the difference between the strike prices of the bull put spread (or bear call spread) less the net credit received.
 In the example above, the difference between the strike prices of the bull put spread (and also the bear call spread) is 5.00, and the net credit received is 2.80, not including commissions.
-The maximum risk, therefore, is 2.20 less commissions.
+The maximum risk, therefore, is 2.20 not including commissions.

 There are two possible outcomes in which the maximum loss is realized.
 If the stock price is below the lowest strike price at expiration, then the calls expire worthless, but both puts are in the money.
 With both puts in the money, the bull put spread reaches its maximum value and maximum loss.
 Also, if the stock price is above the highest strike price at expiration, then the puts expire worthless, but both calls are in the money.
 Consequently, the bear call spread reaches it maximum value and maximum loss.